brettdavies/AiAiO/Documentation/tasks/slice5.md

 ### Task 5.4 Linking with Roster Data

-**Objective**: If recognized face IDs or jersey #s match group rosters, store that association (e.g. “Child #7 is Jane from groupX”).
+**Objective**: If recognized face IDs or jersey #s match group rosters, store that association (e.g. "Child #7 is Jane from groupX").

 1. **Step 1**: `feature/slice5-task5.4-roster-links`.
 2. **Step 2**: For each recognized face/jersey, compare with group.members in Firestore:
-   - If a match is found, note that user’s ID in recognizedMembers.
+   - If a match is found, note that user's ID in recognizedMembers.
 3. **Step 3**: Merge after validation.

 **Definition of Done** (Machine-Readable):